Miki-Miki/Node-React-with-JWT-Authenticaton-and-reflecting-XSS/README.md

 cd ./react-jwt-auth
 npm start
 ```
+> the react application is configured to run on port 8081

 ## Basic API:
 The web app has a simple api for signing up (creating) a user, and logging them in whilst